eth-educators/eth-docker-docs/website/docs/Support/ipv6.md

 ### Dafuq

-The base networks are necessary until a [Docker fix](https://github.com/moby/moby/pull/43033) lands.
+The many base networks are necessary until a [Docker fix](https://github.com/moby/moby/pull/43033) lands.
 It's a hack so Docker Compose can create v6 networks, and this allows it to create 32 of them.
 Once the fix is in, this could be a single v6 base with something like `{"base": "fd00:0:1::/56", "size": 64}`.

 So, what's going on here.
-Manuel Bauer's [blog](https://www.manuel-bauer.net/blog/docker-with-full-ipv6-support) will get you started.
+[Docker documentation](https://docs.docker.com/config/daemon/ipv6/) will get you started.
 Basically, enable experimental ip6tables support which does a form of v6 NAT between the host address and the container address, where the container address is a ULA in the `fd::/8` range. `fixed-cidr-v6` is used for the `docker0` default bridge network, and the many many (many) base networks are used for networks that Compose creates.